Airdik/kaheet/README.md

 ```
 - Kaheet should be working fine if all tests pass.
     * Ignore the red errors chrome throws, as long as all of the tests are green you're good.
+- If a test fails
+    * Please submitted an issue at [Bugs or Problems](#any-bugs-or-problems) detailing what occurred.

 ## Bugs

-Known unpatched bugs.
+Known bugs and temporary workarounds.

 1. When the teacher chooses: random answers and/or random questions, the kaheet is in trouble.
 Highlights wrong answers and themes do not work properly.
-Then you should just find the correct answer by clicking 📑 in the modes page.
+    * Then you should just find the correct answer by clicking 📑 in the modes page.

 2. Cheat doesn't work for private quizzes
+    * No workaround at the moment, good luck!

 ## Any bugs or problems?